Core Aeration Basics

 Over time, your lawn becomes compacted by rain, thatch buildup and foot traffic.
 The compacted surface prevents water, nutrients and air from reaching the turf’s root system.

-Core aeration promotes growth and improves the overall health of your lawn.
-Other benefits of core aeration include:
+Aerating promotes growth and improves the overall health of your lawn.
+Other benefits aeration include:

 - Loose soil for better oxygenation